Skip to main content

 Wildlife Ecosystems

 Ötztal Nature Park's vast altitudinal range supports a complete transect of Alpine wildlife communities from valley forests to the glacier zone.
 Alpine ibex, reintroduced to the Ötztal Alps in the 20th century after historic extirpation, have established healthy populations on the rocky slopes and represent one of the park's flagship species.
 Chamois are abundant throughout the mountain terrain, while alpine marmots colonize meadows between 1,800 and 2,500 meters, their colonies providing a prey base for golden eagles that nest within the park.
 The park hosts significant populations of rock ptarmigan and alpine chough at the highest elevations, while lower forests support black grouse, capercaillie, and three-toed woodpecker.
 Bearded vulture (lammergeier), Europe's largest mountain bird, has been sighted as part of the Alpine reintroduction program, and the park's remote valleys provide suitable foraging habitat.
 Among mammals, the ermine, mountain hare, and snow vole are characteristic of the upper zones, with red deer, roe deer, and red fox at lower elevations.
 The glacier-fed streams and high-altitude lakes harbor cold-adapted aquatic invertebrates and arctic char populations that are relicts of post-glacial colonization.
-The park's isolation and minimal human disturbance at higher elevations make it a critical refuge for species sensitive to human activity and a priority area for Alpine wildlife conservation.
+The park's isolation and minimal human disturbance at higher elevations make it a critical refuge for species sensitive to human activity.

 Flora Ecosystems